software-mansion/protostar/website/docs/tutorials/06-deploying/02-migrations/README.md

   transaction_hash     0x1234...
 [INFO] Migration completed
 ```

+## Lack of Atomicity
+If one of the cheatcode fails (e.g. Invoke Cheatcode), introduced changes won't be reverted.
+If you need atomicity, move the code to the [Contract Classes](https://docs.starknet.io/documentation/develop/Contracts/contract-classes/).

 ## Signing the migration
 You can sign the migration's transactions by providing appropriate arguments to the CLI of the command.
 See signing-related documentation [here](../01-cli.md#signing-a-declaration).